gramkraxor/vnv/README.md

 ### Other features

-- Cross-platform, cross-shell
+- Cross-platform and cross-shell
-- Multiple vnv path directories
+- Multiple search path directories
 - Single 3-character command for everything
 - Create envs with `$ vnv new`, forwarding additional args to virtualenv
 - Manage envs with `$ vnv list`, `$ vnv which`, `$ vnv del`
-- Manage the vnv path with `$ vnv path`
 - Shortcut names: `$ vnv m` can activate `my-venv`
 - Supports `activate_this.py` with `import vnv; vnv.activate('my-venv')`